 Nanotechnology and Cancer by Marilee Tapley

 What is nanotechnology?
 It’s the science and engineering of controlling matter, at the molecular scale, to create devices with chemical, physical and or biological properties.
 Nanotechnology could possibly change how we diagnose and treat cancer.
-Although nanotechnology is very young, scientists and engineers have been able to industrialize and apply these technologies to the clinic for the cancer diagnostics and possible breakthrough treatments.
+Although nanotechnology is very new, scientists and engineers have been able to industrialize and apply these technologies to the clinic for the cancer diagnostics and possible breakthrough treatments.
 Many more are in the development stage.

 Nanotechnology offers possibilities that are very exciting and could be life-changing for patients.
 For example, nanotechnology could destroy cancer tumors without damaging the healthy tissue or organs.
-Also it could offer early detection and elimination of cancer cells before they even become tumors.
+Also, it could offer early detection and elimination of cancer cells before they even become tumors.

 The Washington University School of Medicine in St. Louis are using melittin which is the toxic component of bee venom.
 Melittin is a small protein, or peptide, that is attracted to cell membranes, where it forms pores that break up cells and destroys them.
 The melittin is loaded on nano-sized spheres to kill tumors in laboratory mice.
 This delivery system is called nanobees.
 Nanobees are important because bee venom can also destroy healthy cells.
 Nanobees deliver the toxin to the tumors while protecting the healthy tissue from the venoms destructive power.
 These bees can be sent to a GPS location in the mapped body to attack only the tumor areas.
 Although still in trial stages, the research has stopped or shrank considerably the tumors in the mice (Journal of Clinical Investigation).